-A marketing strategy details how a business can achieve its goals using marketing – giving the business focus and helping it achieve buy-in from key stakeholders.
+A digital marketing strategy details how a business can achieve its goals using marketing – giving the business focus and helping it achieve buy-in from key stakeholders.

-Almost any business can benefit from a marketing strategy, but it can be particularly beneficial for businesses that are:
+Almost any business can benefit from a digital marketing strategy, but it can be particularly beneficial for businesses that are:

 - Looking to grow